WICG/file-system-access/security-privacy-questionnaire.md

 ### 2.7.
 Does this specification allow an origin access to sensors on a user’s device

-No (unless a device exposes such sensors as files or directories).
+No, unless a device exposes such sensors as files or directories.
+User agents are encouraged to block access to such files or directories (for example `/dev` on linux like systems).

 ### 2.8.
 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.